 Our day started with a morning hike of Diamond Head.
 It’s open from 6AM-6PM but there is no entry after 4:30PM.
 The fee to enter is $5 per car or $1 per pedestrian and it’s cash only, we had to turn around.
 Get there early, the sun gets hotter by the minute and it gets really congested on the narrow paths so the earlier you arrive the less people you have to fight to get through.
 The parking lot is extremely small so arriving early guarantees you a spot as otherwise you will have to wait for a car to leave to park.

 The hike is .8 miles to the top but between the steep areas and look out points along the way it took us about 40 minutes to get to the top.
 Jordyn walked the entire way herself and I used my Ergobaby to carry Kennedy on my back.
+Another option is this tour that goes to the summit of Diamond Head Crater and includes a boat cruise along the Waikiki shoreline.

 Things to Do in Oahu with Kids: Dole Plantation